FREQUENTLY ASKED QUESTIONSWhat are my responsibilities in "adopting" an Elder?

 United Parcel Service DOES NOT deliver items to any post office box and there is no delivery service on the reservation.

 What is the best way for me to support an Elder?

-Food certificates, the Firewood Fund and Rainbow Food box programs are the easiest and most effective.
+Basha's Food Certificates, Firewood vouchers and Rainbow Food are the easiest and most effective.
 If your Elder weaves, the yarn program is always a very appreciated gift.